 Awhile up the trail, past a number of old road spurs, one comes to a marked junction where the ‘real trail’ starts.
 It takes off to the left – it is marked with a ‘hiker’ post, but no trail sign.

-From the start you are in an old clear cut, the higher one goes the more the views.
+From the start you are in an old clear-cut, the higher one goes the more the views.
 One thing about the Snoqualmie Pass area, especially the eastern side is the massive clearcutting – much of it from decades past.
-Way below is one of the many reservoir lakes and behind the lake sits the Iron Horse Trail.
+Way below is one of the many reservoir lakes along I-90, and behind the lake sits the Iron Horse Trail, a rail to trail that crosses under Snoqualmie Pass.

 But those pesky clearcuts boast something that makes them worthwhile.
 Millions of Huckleberries.
 A pickers delight to be sure.